FormidableLabs/nuka-carousel/README.md

 - The function returns the props for `goToSlide`, `nextSlide` and `previousSlide` functions in addition to `slideCount` and `currentSlide` values.
 Can also remove all render controls using `withoutControls`.

+- NOTE: The className `slide-visible` is added to the currently visible slide.

 ### External Control of Carousel State

 You can control the state of the carousel from your parent component as shown below: